anishk123/ecs_s3_scraper/step4/README.md

 Fails, with the same error!

-The problem is that even though we are installing the libraries on the docker image, when we run the image on the container, we share the node_modules from the local machine thereby leading to the same issue as before.
+**The problem is that even though we are installing the libraries on the docker image, when we run the image on the container, we share the node_modules from the local machine thereby leading to the same issue as before.**

 Alright, let us remove the mount point and try again

 ```$ docker run ecs_s3_scraper:latest index.js "code and coffee vancouver"```

 AHA!
 That works, great success!!!

-There are few issues that we have with this setup though
+There are few issues that we have with this setup though.

 1. Everytime we change the code in index.js, we have to rebuild the docker image since we can't mount the directory from the local machine.
 2. There are quite a few steps to document/remember inorder to get this working on the local machine like the steps to building and running fake-S3 and the scraper, steps to testing locally vs docker etc.